elastic/rally-tracks/wikipedia/README.md

 ### Parameters

 This track accepts the following parameters with Rally 0.8.0+ using `--track-params`:
+- General settings:
+  - `base_url` (default: `https://rally-tracks.elastic.co/wikipedia`): Specifies the bucket path from where to download the data set.
 - Index settings:
   - `number_of_replicas` (default: `0`)
   - `number_of_shards` (default: `1`)